 These boxes are mini biofactories.
 There are wooden frames stacked up inside the boxes and the honey bees are attracted to them.
 Over a period of time, the frames are filled with nectar and bee wax.
 These boxes are kept covered from the top unless the beekeeper has to examine or take out the frames.
 There is a small hole at the bottom of the box that is meant for the bees to use for entering and exiting the box.

 I was scared when the beekeeper just took out a wooden frame from the box.
 And held it with his bare hands to show it to us.
 But he was absolutely cool about it.
 He told us that each box can yield 5-7 kgs of honey in a month’s time.

-It is a pretty profitable business though a small scale one.
+It is a pretty profitable business, though a small-scale one.
 I thought it could be a good employment generation opportunity for people in this area.
-As flowers are in abundance making it a viable place for honey making.
+As flowers are in abundance making it a viable place for the nectar.
 The boxes are portable so they can be shifted to various places and need not occupy any prime cultivable land.
-The labor required is also not high though some skill may need to be developed to handle the bees.
+The labor required is also not high.
+Though some skills may need to be developed to handle the bees.